vanisri137/sliding_window_counter/README.md

 > **Production-grade Sliding Window Counter Rate Limiter** — Redis · Spring Boot 3 · Next.js 14

-A full-stack system that exposes a battle-tested rate-limiting algorithm through REST APIs and visualises it in real time on a modern dashboard.
+A full-stack system that exposes a battle-tested Production-inspired Sliding Window Counter Rate Limiter through REST APIs and visualises it in real time on a modern dashboard.
 Built as a portfolio project to demonstrate distributed systems, Redis internals, and clean system-design thinking.